World Community Grid

 How can I use World Community Grid and what are its benefits?

-You can use World Community Grid with regular computers but also with your Android mobile or tablet.
+You can use World Community Grid with regular computers as well as with your Android mobile or tablet.
 To become a part of the World Community Grid network you need to install the open-source client from the BOINC website, which is used for projects like SETI@home, Climateprediction.net, Rosetta@home, and many others.